jdros15/PortKiller-Windows/README.md

 ### Portable

 1. Download the latest **[Portable Executable](https://github.com/jdros15/PortKiller-Windows/releases)**
+2. Extract zip file
-2. Run `portkiller.exe`
+3. Run `portkiller.exe`
-3. The app appears in your system tray — click to see active port listeners.
+4. The app appears in your system tray — click to see active port listeners.

 > **Note**: Desktop notifications may not appear or persist in the Action Center when running in portable mode, as the application is not registered with the Windows Start Menu.